 top of page

-System Dynamics-based Development Planning Course
+Development Planning Course

-22 January - 16 February 2024 | ONLINE
+22 January - 16 February 2024 | Online

-11 March - 05 April 2024 | ONLINE & BERGEN, NORWAY
+11 March - 05 April 2024 | Online or Bergen, Norway

 We have reached the halfway mark of the Sustainable Development Goals (SDGs), and while some progress has been achieved, it is evident that there is still much work to be done to attain any of the goals.
 As the global community grapples with ongoing repercussions from the COVID-19 pandemic, leaders are confronted with crucial questions: What are the most effective and cost-efficient solutions to enhance the resilience of our social and economic systems against future shocks while safeguarding our finite environmental resources?
 To achieve the SDGs, it is imperative that we comprehend the intricacies of sustainable development and establish a clear path forward.